Understand your needs

 Trump told reporters at the White House that, if TikTok is not purchased, the ban will come into force on September 15.
 While Microsoft is already negotiating with TikTok, it’s too early to predict if the deal is actually going to happen.

 TikTok users are now left with uncertainty, and it’s unclear how the app is going to operate in the US after September 15.
 Either way, it won’t be the same.
+If you end up having to delete TikTok, however, it's a simple process.

 Access your favorite apps and take cybersecurity into your own hands with NordVPN.